How-to: Read Your CCRIS Report

 What does the CCRIS report mean?

-The CCRIS Credit Report is used by the financial institutions as one of the ways to make assessment on the credit facility application.
-Your credit history affects your eligibility to apply for credit products, including credit cards and any kind of loans from housing, auto or personal.
+The CCRIS report is used by the financial institutions as one of the ways to assess your credit facility application.
+Your credit history affects your eligibility to apply for credit products.
+This includes credit cards and any kind of loans from housing, auto or personal.

-Banks typically look out for the following to determine your creditworthiness:
+Banks often look out for the following to determine your creditworthiness:

 Click to enlarge image.